Southern Airways Express: Seaplane codeshare agreement

 In early 2020, Southern Airways became the exclusive codeshare partner for Tailwind Air Service.
 Southern markets and sells the flights under its 9X code on both its reservation system and the Global Distribution Systems.
 Tailwind Air Service, a scheduled passenger and charter seaplane operator, is the operator of the flights.

 Interline agreements

-Southern Airways Express has interline agreements with Alaska Airlines, American Airlines, and United Airlines which provides passengers through-ticketing and baggage transfers.
+Southern Airways Express has interline agreements with Alaska Airlines, American Airlines, Hawaiian Airlines and United Airlines which provides passengers through-ticketing and baggage transfers.

 CampusConnection

 Southern provides an extra discount at select colleges/universities that participate in the Campus Connection program for students, faculty, and parents.

 Fleet

 Southern Airways Express operates the following aircraft:

-Southern Private Jets

-Southern has a subsidiary, Southern Private Jets, which provides on-demand charter services utilizing a single Cessna Citation II.